 • Partial compatibility with hardware and software MP3 players.

-• Difficult to control the size of the output audio.
+• It is difficult to control the size of the output audio.

 Low Bit Rate and High Bit Rate values for Variable Bit Rate.

-Low Bit Rate and High Bit Rates are the minimal and the maximal allowed Bit Rate bounds.
+Low Bit Rate and High Bit Rate are the minimum and maximum allowed Bit Rate bounds.
 Variable Bit Rate can vary between the set of low and high Bit Rate values.
-The higher the Bit Rate, the better the quality, but higher Bit Rates create larger files.
+The higher the Bit Rate, the better the quality, but higher Bit Rates result in larger files.

 Quality of Variable Bit Rate